 LEGGE, James.
 Huntly, Aberdeenshire 20.12.1815 — Oxford 29.11.1897.
 British (Scottish) Missionary and Sinologist.
 Professor in Oxford.
-Son of Ebenezer L. and Elspeth Cruikshank (d.
+Son of Ebenezer Legge, a prosperous businessman, and Elspeth Cruikshank (d.
 1817).
-Graduated 1835 from King’s College, Aberdeen, and after theology studies Highbury Theological College in London worked as a missionary of the London Missionary Society in Malacca (among Chinese) in 1839-43, in China (Hong Kong) in 1843-45 and, after a while in England (with his three Chinese pupils seen in the famous picture), again in 1848-73, at Anglo-Chinese College in Hong Kong.
+Educated at Aberdeen Grammar School.
+Studied mathematics and graduated 1835 from King’s College, Aberdeen, but then turned to theology.
+After studies Highbury Theological College in London worked as a missionary of the London Missionary Society in Malacca (among Chinese) in 1839-43, in China (Hong Kong) in 1843-45 and, after a while in England (with his three Chinese pupils seen in the famous picture), again in 1848-73, at Anglo-Chinese College in Hong Kong.
 In 1867-70 on furlough in Scotland, LL.D.
 Aberdeen.
 In 1876-97 Professor of Chinese Language and Literature (a new chair) and Fellow of Corpus Christi College at Oxford.
-Twice married, first 1843 Mary Isabella Morison (d.
-1852), then Hannah Mary Willetts (née Johnstone, d.
+Twice married, first 1843 Mary Isabella Morison (1816–1852), then Hannah Mary Willetts (née Johnstone, d.
 1881), six daughters and two sons.

 Legge had well mastered the Chinese language so that his translation of the entire corpus of the Chinese classics soon became a standard work, but his relation to Chinese civilization was ununderstanding and condemning and notwithstanding his efforts his Christian prejudice occasionally twisted his judgement.
 But he also opposed to British opium trade and at Oxford promoted female university education.